 You will be entitled to support if you meet all of the following criteria:

-Once the results of your assessment are known, your local authority has a legal duty to meet your requirements.
+Once the results of your financial assessment are known, your local authority has a legal duty to meet your requirements.
 Once the assessments have been completed, you will be given your own written personal care plan.
 This will set out the support that will be provided, and can include such areas as:

 Your local authority will provide some support for free.
 However, there are some services that you may need to pay for depending on the value of your income or savings.